xrl/rack-mongrel2/README.md

 # What's so Great About Yours?

-1. Reads are non-blocking.
+1. Its reads are non-blocking.

-2. Plays nice with ØMQ 2.1.x.
+2. It plays nice with ØMQ 2.1.x.

-3. Handles SIGTERM gracefully.
+3. It handles SIGTERM gracefully.

 4. I don't care about any of that Ruby hippie FFI shit.
 I use the standard-issue hand-compiled zmq gem and I like it.
 If you can't build it on your OS, you probably shouldn't be serving web pages from it.